initoby/initoby/README.md

-- 👋 Hi, I’m @initoby
+- 👋 Hi, I’m @inimary
-- 👀 I’m interested in all things Computational Biology, Bioinformatics and Systems Biology
+- 👀 I’m interested in all things Computational Biology, Bioinformatics, Data Science, AI and Machine Learning
-- 🌱 I’m currently learning new ways of multiple instance learning for sequence data types
+- 🌱 I’m currently working on research using AI tools and natural language processing
-- 💞️ I’m looking to collaborate on all things "omics" with a particular focus on Lung diseases.
+- 💞️ I’m looking to collaborate on all things "big data and AI" with a particular focus on health applications.
 - 📫 How to reach me @ ittoby@yahoo.com

 <!---